NBISweden/data-submission-documentation/ENA/BGE-Dicellophilus-carniolensis/README.md

     ```

 ### Submit Hi-C
+* Recieved sample label `FS42595418` from NGI, looking it up in the ERGA tracking portal, it leads to biosample `SAMEA115117727`, from which I collected the ToLID.

 ### Submit RNA-Seq
 * Data transfer to ENA upload area (folder /bge-rnaseq/) was done previously for all RNAseq data (first batch)